-If you’ve ever hired a builder or plumber to work on your property, you might have been told at one point or another: “Your house is moving.”
-We’ve actually had clients who have heard- and misunderstood- this phrase so often that they genuinely believed their house would end up on the next block!
+Have you ever hired a builder or plumber to work on your property?
+If so, you might have been told at one point or another: “Your house is moving.”
+We’ve actually had clients who have heard- and misunderstood this phrase so many times.
+This happened so often that they genuinely believed their house would end up on the next block!

 If a professional has ever uttered this phrase about your house, there’s no need to worry.
-It’s very common for footings to experience some extent of movements, also known as “differential foundation movements,” and this movement is rarely lateral.
+It’s very common for footings to experience some extent of movement.
+This also is known as “differential foundation movements,” and is rarely lateral.

-Reactive soil, common in Melbourne, can cause differential foundation movements, which can become serious from time to time.
+Reactive soil, common in Melbourne, can cause differential foundation movements.
+It can become serious from time to time.

-“Differential foundation movements” occur because the foundation which supports footings is just soil.
-Soil in Melbourne has a clayey texture and is made up of microscopic particles that interlock with each other to form plates.
+“Differential foundation movements” occur because the foundation which supports footings is only soil.
+The Melbourne soil has a clayey texture.
+It is made up of microscopic particles that interlock with each other to form plates.
 With clay, water collects between the plates, which is why it’s always moist.
-While clayey foundation soil can certainly support your home’s footings, it can also be “reactive,” due to its moist consistency.
-“Reactivity” is the word used to describe the tendency of foundation soil to change its volume (shrink or swell) with a variation of moisture content.
+Clayey foundation soil can certainly support your home’s footings.
+But it can also be “reactive,” due to its moist consistency.
+“Reactivity” is the word used to describe the tendency of foundation soil to change its volume.
+It shrinks or swells due to the variation in moisture content.

-When clay soil absorbs extra water, the water floats between the clay particles and pushes them apart, causing the soil to expand.
-As the soil swells, it applies upward pressure to the footing causing ‘heave’ to occur.
-Conversely, when clay soil loses water, it shrinks, which causes footing to be pulled down and ultimately resulting in “settlement.”
-Therefore, the more “reactive” the soils is, the more your home’s footings will move.
+When clay soil absorbs extra water, the water floats between the clay particles.
+Water pushes the particles apart causing the soil to expand.
+As the soil swells, it applies upward pressure to the footing causing a ‘heave’ to occur.
+On the other hand, clay soil shrinks when it loses water. this causes footings to collapse, ultimately leading to “settlement”.
+In this light, the more “reactive” the soil is, the more your home’s footing will move.

 Learn more about effect of trees on footing Here.